 Teen Week is a high-energy camp featuring crazy wide games, late-night activities, relevant discussions and campfires, and awesome camp activities.
 Our Teen Week Horse Lovers Camp gives campers two hours a day to develop their Western Riding skills and work on our Four Star horsemanship program on top of all the regular camp activities of Discovery Camp.

-The small size of our Equestrian Programs make this camp an excellent choice for teens who love horses.
+The small size of our Equestrian Programs make these camps an excellent choice for teens who love horses.
 There is one hour of Western Instruction, one hour of English Instruction and one hour of recreational riding a day.
 That’s over three hours of horse activities daily!
 Equestrian Teen Week is a high-energy camp featuring crazy wide games, late-night activities, relevant discussions and campfires, and awesome camp activities.
 Campers will be accepted into the level they request based on their current horsemanship skills.
 Please contact the office by phone to discuss which camp would be best for you.

 Intermediate Riding Camps are suitable for riders with at least 50 hours of previous riding instruction.
 Riders should be confident with walking and jogging as we will work on polishing skills at a lope/canter, working on simple lead changes, leg yielding and more.
 Campers will work toward jumping a two-foot jump.
 Campers must be accepted into this level of riding camp.
 Please contact the office by phone or email to discuss if this is the right camp for your child.